 Matt Fuller-Tyszkiewicz is an Associate Professor in the School of Psychology at Deakin University. his expertise in using cutting edge technology to detect and intervene for eating disorders and other mental health issues.
 Matt will lead this project, and co-lead Study 1.

-Professor Susan Paxton is well recognised as the leading body image expert in Australia, and has been involved in the development of multiple interventions.
+Professor Susan Paxton is an Emeritus Professor at La Trobe University, and is well recognised as the leading body image expert in Australia, and has been involved in the development of multiple interventions.
 She will provide consultation on all aspects of the WIRED grant.

-Postdoctoral Researcher Scott Griffiths specialises in male eating disorders, and will be leading Study 2 and the intervention for males of diverse sexual orientation.
+Scott is an NHMRC Postdoctoral Researcher at Melbourne university, and specialises in male eating disorders.
+Scott will be leading Study 2 and the intervention for males of diverse sexual orientation.

-Senior Lecturer Suku Sukunesan has a computer science background, and will be leading Study 3, involving the development of an algorithm to facilitate the identification of problematic social media use, and interventions delivered through social media
+Senior Lecturer Suku Sukunesan is based at Swinburne and has a computer science background, and will be leading Study 3, involving the development of an algorithm to facilitate the identification of problematic social media use, and interventions delivered through social media

-Sian McLean is a Psychology Research Fellow in the Institute for Health and Sport at Victoria University, and has expertise in social media, body image, and eating disorder prevention interventions.
+Sian McLean is a Senior Research Fellow at the Bouverie Centre at La Trobe, and has expertise in social media, body image, and eating disorder prevention interventions.
 Sian will co-lead the development of early interventions in Study 1.

 Associate Professor Zali Yager has a Health and Physical Education background, and expertise in the development of interventions for body image and eating disorder prevention.
 Zali will contribute to interventions developed in Study 3, and lead the user-engagement and knowledge translation aspects of this grant.